 No trip to Louisiana is complete without a tour into the depths of the Honey Island Swamp, on the northeast edge of St. Tammany parish.
 You’ll find pristine beauty, lush nature in harmony, and likely see alligators sunning themselves on logs or watching warily from the banks.
 If they swim up to the boat, it will be to score a marshmallow or to leap up out of the swamp for a hot dog treat from the tour guide.
 Look for snowy white egrets and great blue herons patiently stalking a bullfrog dinner or wild boar delicately climbing around cypress knees to root for a morsel.
-Cajun Encounters Swamp Tours, Dr. Wagner’s Honey Island Swamp Tours, and Pearl River Eco-tours all offer hotel/New Orleans pick-up, but if you have a car, bring it.
+Cajun Encounters Swamp Tours and Dr. Wagner’s Honey Island Swamp Tours offer hotel/New Orleans pick-up, but if you have a car, bring it.
 You’ll want to spend more time exploring the Northshore on your own.

 Kayaking down a lazy Louisiana bayou can be a welcome respite from the raucous activities of the French Quarter.
-Bayou literally means "slow moving water" and there's something to be said for a change of pace and a paddle.
+Bayou literally means "slow-moving water" and there's something to be said for a change of pace and a paddle.
 Several outfitters rent kayaks, SUP paddleboards, and canoes for either guided or self-guided tours of Bayous Cane, Castine, or Lacombe and the Bogue Falaya River.
 Cane Bayou is among the most popular waterways, as it meanders between the boundaries of Fontainebleau State Park and Big Branch Marsh National Wildlife Refuge.
 Visitors may see herons, osprey, turtles, even an alligator or two.
 Canoe and Trail Adventures offers regular paddling tours combined with transportation from New Orleans.
-Bayou Adventure can also assist with transportation from New Orleans to its outfitters outpost by reservation.

 With easy access to Lake Pontchartrain, Lake Borgne, the Rigolets Pass and the Biloxi Marsh, Northshore charters are a great way to spend the day on the water.
 Area captains know where to go for trophy trout, record redfish, largemouth bass, sheepshead, tripletail, flounder, and drum.
 Charters often start just before daylight and end early afternoon.
 Most charters can carry 5-6 people, and welcome anglers of all skill levels and ages, too.
 You’ll need to make a reservation.
 You won’t have to clean your fish; your captain does that for you.

-Popular tours tell the tale of how tiny little Abita became one of America’s favorite craft breweries.
-At its beautiful new taproom, visitor center and bar, anyone can belly up and taste what master brewers, deep-well Artesian water, and three decades of experience can produce.
+Popular tours tell the tale of how tiny little Abita became one of America’s favorite craft breweries, and Louisiana's oldest and largest.
+At its beautiful new taproom, visitor center, and bar, anyone can belly up and taste what master brewers, deep-well Artesian water, and three decades of experience can produce.
 Visitors come by car and by tour bus (and sometimes by bike, arriving via the nearby Tammany Trace path) to taste favorites like Purple Haze and Amber at the source.
 Favorites are joined by harvest and seasonal brews, some made with locally sourced produce like satsumas, strawberries, and pecans.
 Guided tours with tastings are only $5.
 Nola Brew Bus and New Orleans Brews Cruise can assist with transportation from New Orleans.

 Go on safari with thousands of free-roaming animals from all over the world at Global Wildlife Center in Folsom.
 Get eye to eye with giraffes, wiggle a camel’s hump, or feel the wooly fur of a bison as you feed and pet animals from all over the world on the scenic 900-acre wildlife preserve.
 Visitors have two options to explore this “Africa in Louisiana.”
 Many opt for safari tours in large motorized wagons that travel the grounds, providing on-high views and the opportunity to toss feed to many animals as they approach the wagon.
 The private Pinzgauer tours are a great choice for families that want a more intimate and personalized tour.
 Reservations required for the Pinzgauer tours, check website for wagon tour times.